seemslegit42/aevonos/docs/Oracle-of-Delphi-Valley.md

 ### 2.2.
 The `makeFollyTribute` Server Action (`app/actions.ts`)
 - **Purpose**: This action serves as the bridge between the UI and the backend economic services.
-- **Logic**: It calls the `calculateOutcome` function from the `klepsydra-service`, passing the user's ID, workspace ID, the instrument ID (`ORACLE_OF_DELPHI_VALLEY`), and the `tributeAmount`.
+- **Logic**: It calls the `processFollyTribute` function from the `klepsydra-service`, passing the user's ID, workspace ID, the instrument ID (`ORACLE_OF_DELPHI_VALLEY`), and the `tributeAmount`.
 It then returns the result to the client.

 ### 2.3.
 The `klepsydra-service` (`services/klepsydra-service.ts`)
 - **Outcome Calculation**: This is where the core logic resides.
 The service retrieves the user's `PulseProfile` and `psyche`, calculates their current `luckWeight`, determines the final odds of a win, and rolls to determine the outcome (`win`, `loss`, or `pity_boon`).
-- **Ledger Integration**: After determining the outcome, it calls the `logTributeEvent` function in the `ledger-service` to atomically record the transaction, ensuring the user's credit balance is updated correctly and an immutable record is created.
+- **Ledger Integration**: The `processFollyTribute` function atomically records the transaction, ensuring the user's credit balance is updated correctly and an immutable record is created.

 ---